 Q. When does the program start?

 The start and end dates are flexible and different for every participant.
-Most students arrive between the end of May to mid June and stay for 10-12 weeks depending on their availability and that of their advisor.
+Students should arrive between the end of May to mid-June, depending on their availability and that of their advisor.

 Q. How long is the program?

 The program duration is a minimum of 10 weeks and a maximum of 12 weeks.

 Q. How many students attend at a time?

 The number of fellows varies each year.
 It ranges between 25-30 per summer.

 Q. Do I get credit for my fellowship?